ks465/yii2-utils/documents/columns-action-column.md

    It is optional and default is _link_.
    + **action** Name of action in the receiving controller.
 It is optional and default is array key of the item.
    + **config** Configuration array which will directly fed into the `Html::a()` config part.
+   + **runAsAjax** Whether the related action shoud run as AJAX request or full page reload.